FarronF/limerick-council-meetings/meetings/2019/10/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th September 2019.md

 Limerick trail.
 Councillor O’Donoghue felt Members should view the Limerick prior to

-the Waterford visit, however, the Director, National and Regional Shared Services--- 3
+the Waterford visit, however, the Director, National and Regional Shared Services
+---
+3

 suggested they travel to Waterford initially to see the standard of this complete